HashiCraft/securing-kubernetes/docs/execute_hack.md

 ---
 id: execute_hack
-title: Executing the hack
+title: Using a vulnerability to gain remote access
-sidebar_label: Execution
+sidebar_label: Gain remote access
 ---

 ## The vulnerability